syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 The [DataGridCellPdfExportingEventHandler](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellPdfExportingEventhandler.html) delegate allows you to customize the styles for header cells, record cells and group caption cells.
 The `CellExporting` event is triggered with [DataGridCellPdfExportingEventArgs](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellPdfExportingEventArgs.html) that contains the following properties:

 * **CellType** – Specifies the cell type by using `ExportCellType` `Enum`.
 You can use this property to check the cell type and apply different cell styles based on the cell type.
-* **CellValue** – Contains the actual value that is exported to the pdf.
-You can use this value to apply formatting in pdf using `Range` property.
+* **CellValue** – Contains the actual value that is exported to the PDF.
+You can use this value to apply formatting in PDF using `Range` property.
 * **ColumnName** – Specifies the column name (MappingName) of the exporting cell.
 You can apply formatting for a particular column by checking the `ColumnName`.
-* **Handled** – Determines whether the cell is exported to pdf or not.
+* **Handled** – Determines whether the cell is exported to PDF or not.
 * **PdfGrid** – Specifies the `PDFGridCell` to be exported.
 You can use this to customize the properties (Background, Foreground, Font, Alignment etc.,) of particular cell.
 * **Record** – Gets the collection of underlying data objects that are exported.

-You can use this event to customize the properties of the `GridCells` that are exported to pdf.
-The following code example illustrates how to customize the background color, foreground color and cellvalue of the header cells, record cells and caption summary cells while exporting.
+You can use this event to customize the properties of the grid cells that are exported to PDF.
+The following code example illustrates how to customize the background color, foreground color and cell value of the header cells, record cells and caption summary cells while exporting.

 {% highlight c# %}
 //HandlingCellExportingEvent for exporting to PDF